Symplectic cohomology rings of affine varieties in the topological limit: The low energy log PSS map

+\end{defn} See Figure \ref{logpssringmap} item (4) for a pictorial schematic of this parametric (in $q$) family of moduli spaces, along with items (3) and (5) for a schematic of its $q \to b$ and $q \to 0$ limits (and note the caveats in the caption about incorporating incidence and enhanced evaluation conditions).

 Let us assume that $f_{J}: \mathring{S}_{J,m} \to \mathbb{R}$ is chosen to have a unique critical point of index 0, which we denote by $c_u$.
-In view of the defining relations given in \eqref{eq:rel2}, \eqref{eq:rel1}, it suffices to consider only those moduli spaces where $\v_2=\v_J$ and furthermore that either \begin{enumerate} [label=A.\arabic*] \item $\v_1=\v_I$. \item $c_2=c_u$ and $J \subseteq I$. \end{enumerate} We will do this for the remainder of this section without further mention.
+In view of the defining relations given in \eqref{eq:rel2}, \eqref{eq:rel1}, it suffices to consider only those moduli spaces where $\v_2=\v_J$ is primitive supported on $J$ and furthermore that either \begin{enumerate} [label=A.\arabic*] \item $\v_1=\v_I$ is primitive supported on $I$, or \item $c_2=c_u$ and $J \subseteq I$, and $\v_1 = \v$ is an arbitrary multiplicity vector supported on $I$. \end{enumerate} We will do this for the remainder of this section without further mention.
 As before, we choose our data so that these spaces are cut out transversally.
-Next consider the moduli space $\mathcal{M}_b( M, \v_1, \v_2 ; c_1, c_2 ; x_0)$ which is the restriction of the above moduli space to domains $S_{b}$.
+Next consider the moduli space $\mathcal{M}_b( M, \v_1, \v_2 ; c_1, c_2 ; x_0)$ which is the restriction of the above moduli space to domains $\Sigma_{b}$ where $q=b$ (and hence the marked point $z_1$ is located at $-1/b$).
+See Figure \ref{logpssringmap} item (3) for a schematic picture of this moduli space.
 By counting rigid elements $u \in \mathcal{M}_b(M, \v_1, \v_2 ; c_1, c_2 ; x_0)$, we may define a map

 \begin{lem} The operation defined in \eqref{eq:auxprod} agrees with $\operatorname{PSS}_{log}^{low}(\alpha_1t^{\v_1}) \cdot \operatorname{PSS}_{log}^{low}(\alpha_2t^{\v_2})$. \end{lem} \begin{proof} This is a very standard gluing argument in TQFT and so we will only sketch the main idea.
 Let $\Sigma$ denote the pair of pants, with three standard cylindrical ends attached.
-We consider the broken domain $S_{n}$ of the form
+We consider the broken domain $\Sigma_{split}$ of the form

 where the negative cylindrical ends of $S$ are glued to the positive cylindrical ends of $\Sigma$ and gradient flow lines are attached at the two marked points.
-Maps from $S_{n} \to M$ (glued to appropriate gradient flow lines) are given by the fiber product of moduli spaces given by:
+Maps from $\Sigma_{split} \to M$ (glued to appropriate gradient flow lines) are given by the fiber product of moduli spaces: